Sydney Barber Josiah Skertchly: Career

 He then worked as assistant curator to the Geological Society, London, with Sir Charles Lyell.
 In 1869 he began to travel, becoming assistant geologist to Ismail Pasha, khedive of Egypt.
 He worked in East Anglia for the British Geological Survey, studying and making maps of the geologically young strata there, as well as writing on the gun-flint industry which exploited the local flints.
 He described and named the Brandon Beds which lie under the Boulder clay.

 Skertchly sent Charles Darwin a copy of his Geology of the Fenland in 1878.
 Darwin replied with a gift of his Origin of Species.
 He also corresponded with Darwin's rival and co-discoverer of natural selection, Alfred Russel Wallace.

+In around 1880, while working as an assistant geologist with the British Geological Survey, he was involved in an accident while at work, in which his seven-year old son Cyril Edwin Kemp Skertchly was killed, and which left him "unable to do any work for some years to come".
+He wrote to Darwin requesting a testimonial, in order to obtain secure an improved Treasury pension.

 He travelled to California, Borneo, and China, studying and writing on geology and wider scientific subjects.
 He pioneered the first ever series of science textbooks written by scientists rather than school teachers, and a system for showing relief on maps.
 He became professor of Botany in Hong Kong.
 When war broke out in 1891 between China and Japan, he moved to Brisbane, Australia.
 He gave many lectures on geology there, and wrote on science and natural history for the Brisbane Courier.